Joseph Smith Papyri: Discovery of the Church Historian's fragment

 In addition to the ten fragments that were discovered at the Metropolitan Museum, another fragment was located.
 In the same article in the February 1968 issue of the Improvement Era that contained the near full size sepia color reproductions of the papyri, Jay M. Todd, editorial associate for the magazine, discussed the discovery of a fragment which had been stored with the manuscript of the Egyptian Alphabet and Grammar and had been in the Church Historian's archives since at least 1908.
-Todd referenced an entry in the Church Historian's Office files dated Wednesday, October 17, 1855, describing several items which were being transferred to the newly constructed Historian's Office, including "three plates of the Book of Abraham" and a "red box with papers, blanks, journal, stereotype and plates."
+Todd referenced an entry in the Church Historian's Office files dated Wednesday, October 17, 1855, describing several items which were being transferred to the newly constructed Historian's Office, including "three plates of the Book of Abraham" and a "red box with papers, blanks, journal, stereotype and plates".

 Todd went on to discuss an entry from a personal journal dated Saturday, July 11, 1846, describing a meeting between "Brigham Young and the Brethren" and "Chief Banquejappa of the Pottawatomie [sic] tribe" during which the Chief gave Brigham Young "two sheets of hieroglyphics from the Book of Abraham" and a letter dated 1843 that had been given to them by Joseph Smith.
-Todd referred to the background of the Historian's fragment as "most puzzling," and stated that William Lund and Earl Olsen, assistant Church Historians, did not recall any information about the fragment except that it had been there with the Egyptian Alphabet and Grammar throughout their service, which dated to 1911.
+Todd referred to the background of the Historian's fragment as "most puzzling", and stated that William Lund and Earl Olsen, assistant Church Historians, did not recall any information about the fragment except that it had been there with the Egyptian Alphabet and Grammar throughout their service, which dated to 1911.

 The Church Historian's fragment was labeled IX by Hugh Nibley and appears on page 40-H of the Improvement Era article, with the image heading; "IX.
 Church Historian's fragment" and the text:

 Joseph Smith on papyri handwriting and the identity of the mummies

 Joseph Smith taught that the two rolls were literally written by the Ancient Patriarchs Abraham and Joseph.
 Independent sources have him pointing to places on the papyri and identifying various hieroglyphics as the signature of Abraham.

 The accounts from eyewitnesses consistently maintain that Smith presented the mummies as those of a Pharaoh and his royal household.
 Most commonly, Smith and his mother Lucy Mack Smith referred to them as Pharaoh Onitas, his wife, and their two daughters, one of whom was named Katumin.
-They claimed these names were obtained through revelation.
-Mack Smith would sometimes refer to the one of the mummies as "Pharaoh's daughter, the one who saved Moses."
+They said these names were obtained through revelation.
+Mack Smith would sometimes refer to one of the mummies as "Pharaoh's daughter, the one who saved Moses."
 One eyewitness wrote that he was told the Pharaoh's name was "Necho."

-Based on where they were found, and the writings found on them, the mummies are not believed to have been Pharoahs, but priests and nobles from the Ptolemaic era of Egypt (323-30 BCE).
+Based on where they were found, and the writings found on them, the mummies are not believed to have been Pharoahs, but priests and nobles from the Ptolemaic era of Egypt (323–30 BCE).
 No known Pharaohs or their family members have names that resemble "Onitus" or "Katumin."
 A Pharaoh Necho is known to have existed; however, he was buried in Sais, near the Nile Delta, far from where the mummies were excavated.